-Tuesday, March 28: Democratic erosion Part III Reflection Due
+Tuesday, March 26: Democratic erosion and QUIZ 3

 - Readings - O Chapter 5 from Levitsky, Steven, and Daniel Ziblatt.
 2018.
 How Democracies Die: What History Reveals About Our Future.
 New York: Random House. - o Bermeo, Nancy.
 2016.
 "On Democratic Backsliding."
-Journal of Democracy 27(1): 5-19. - Guiding question - o What is Levitsky and Ziblatt's argument?
+Journal of Democracy 27(1): 5-19. - Guiding question - What is Levitsky and Ziblatt's argument?
 How would you know if they were wrong?
 How would you know if they were right?

-Thursday, March 30: Polarization
+Thursday, March 28: Resisting democratic erosion